Close

 Neslihan Burcak Yildiz, a plastic arts teacher at the Olgunlasma Institute, highlighted the significance of the engravings, which often include the phrase "Masallah," a traditional expression of blessing and protection.

 “These ornaments were originally made from stone, a durable material,” Yildiz explained.
 “For our replicas, we used clay and wood to enhance the aesthetic appeal.
-Each plaque reflects the social and cultural identity of the homeowner.
+Each plaque reflects the of the homeowner.
 We selected different types of clay for each design—some were made with chamotte clay, others with red or gray clay.
 The choice of material was determined by the nature of the original ornament.”

 The plaques and decorations on the doorways of the houses found in Koramaz Valley, which is listed on the UNESCO World Heritage Tentative List, have been recorded and replicas have been made by the institute in Kayseri, Türkiye.
 (AA Photo)